Microsoft Teams Jira Connector provides one-way integration from Jira to Microsoft Teams. It is a much more secure and

 Frequently Asked Questions

 You can check the FAQs on the Microsoft Teams Jira Connector product page.

-You can find alerts configuration on the Alerts Configuration page.
+You can find alert configuration on the Alerts Configuration page.

 Scheduled reports configuration

 You can read about Scheduled reports configuration on this page.

 There is a global and project-level configuration.
 The global configuration is available to the global administrators only.

 The global configuration is in the System → Mail → Microsoft Teams.

-The project-level configuration accessible in the project settings Project Settings → Microsoft Teams.
+The project-level configuration is accessible in the Project Settings → Microsoft Teams.
 Only project or global administrators can change the project-level configuration.